amitkumarmountblue/Company-Maharatra-Project/README.md

 2. Data of company registration by year from the field DATE_OF_REGISTRATION is dumped into date_of_registration.json file.
 3. Top 10 registrations by "Principal Business Activity" for the year 2015 is dumped into resgistration_Principal_Business.json file.
 4. Top 10 registrations by "Industrial Class" is dumped into registration_industrial_class.json.

+## High chart
+1. I have written code for visualisation for all above problem in index.js file in public folder.
+2. You can see them by running index.html file which is in the public folder, open it in the live server.